codefreezefi/codefreeze.fi/README.md

 ### Deployment

-The site deploys to GitHub Pages via GitHub Actions when changes are pushed to `main`.
+The site deploys to GitHub Pages via GitHub Actions when changes are pushed to `saga`.
 Ensure the repository's GitHub Pages source is set to **GitHub Actions**.